influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withMaxAge(maxAge)
 ```

-MaxAge is the maximum age (e.g. "180s", "24h") of an entry that is still considered valid.
-If an entry is older than the MaxAge, it will be ignored.
+"MaxAge is the maximum age (e.g. \"180s\", \"24h\") of an entry that is still considered valid.
+If an entry is older than the MaxAge, it will be ignored."

 ## obj spec.templateDefaults.memoize.cache

-Cache is the configuration for the type of cache to be used
+"Cache is the configuration for the type of cache to be used"

 ## obj spec.templateDefaults.memoize.cache.configMap

-Selects a key from a ConfigMap.
+"Selects a key from a ConfigMap."

 ### fn spec.templateDefaults.memoize.cache.configMap.withKey